Already Answered

 Forty-two chapters.
 A good man loses everything: his children, his wealth, his health, his reputation.
 His friends show up.
 For most of the book, the friends tell him what people like to tell people in pain.
 There must be a reason.
 You must have done something.
 God does not punish the innocent.
 If you repent, things will get better.
 They mean well.
 They are also the ones God will rebuke.

 Because Job will not accept it.
-Job does not pray a sad, grateful prayer.
-He does not say “blessed be the name of the Lord” once and move on.
+Job prays the sad, grateful prayer exactly once: "blessed be the name of the LORD!"
+Then he stops being polite.
 He argues.
 He demands answers.
 He wants a trial.
 He tells God that if he could find him, he would lay out his case in person.
 He curses the day he was born.
-He says, “Let the Almighty answer me.”
+He ends his defense with a dare, "let the Almighty answer me!"

 That is in the Bible.
-It has been in the Bible for three thousand years.
+It has been in the Bible for well over two thousand years.
 And at the end of the book, when God finally speaks, something astonishing happens.

 God does not side with the friends.

 The friends, who defended God politely and told Job to shut up and trust, are the ones God rebukes.
-Job, who yelled for thirty-seven chapters, is the one God vindicates.
+Job, the man God let rage through thirty-seven chapters of silence, is the one God vindicates.

 And the way God shows up is stranger still.
-God does not answer Job’s questions.
+God does not answer Job's questions.
 Not one.
 Instead, God asks Job questions of his own.
 Dozens of them.
-Where were you when I laid the foundation of the earth?
-Have you commanded the morning?
-Can you bind the chains of the Pleiades?
+Where were you when I founded the earth?
+Have you entered into the sources of the sea, or walked about on the bottom of the deep?
+Have you tied cords to the Pleiades, or loosened the bonds of Orion?
 It goes on for four chapters.
-Not a single one of Job’s questions is addressed.
+Not a single one of Job's questions is addressed.

 But something happens to Job inside that whirlwind of questions.
 At the end, he says, "By hearsay I had heard of you, but now my eye has seen you."